 BTU Heating Calculator

 The BTU Heating Calculator computes btu heating from the relation heating load BTU per hour = floor area sq ft x BTU per sq ft.
 It takes 2 inputs (floor area to heat in sq ft, heating factor in BTU per sq ft) and returns the btu heating.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+These calculators are for homeowners, renovators, builders, landscapers and tradespeople planning work on a house, yard or site, covering how much material an area will take, how a layout, slope or frame should be set out, and what size or capacity a room, tank or system needs before anything is bought or built.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Measure the real space rather than working from nominal figures on a plan, and keep every length, area and volume in one unit system before entering it so feet and metres never get mixed.
+Where the result is material to buy, treat it as a starting figure and round up, because bags, sheets, rolls and panels come in fixed sizes and some of every order goes to offcuts, breakage and second coats; where the result is a dose, load or size rating, use it as calculated rather than padding it.
 For example, with floor area to heat = 1500 sq ft, heating factor = 40 BTU per sq ft, the btu heating works out to 60000, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
 The method is the standard form documented by ENERGY STAR (US EPA), and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+These are planning figures, not a structural, electrical or safety check.
+What a job actually consumes shifts with substrate porosity, compaction, ground conditions, waste and each product's own coverage or dose rating, so confirm the final quantity against the product details or with your supplier before ordering, and have any load-bearing, electrical, gas or drainage work designed and checked by a qualified professional.

 With Floor area to heat = 1500 sq ft, Heating factor = 40 BTU per sq ft, the result is 60000.